What future for socio-ecological transformation? Solutions, false solutions and alternatives.

 Over the last decade, debates on socio-ecological transformation have generated growing interest due to the collapse of agreements that enabled global governance, the increasing overlap of social, political, health, geopolitical, economic and ecological crises, and the emergence of Green New Deal (GND) proposals.

-The great debate of our time concerns the meaning of the socioecological crisis and how to address it.
+The major debate of our time concerns the meaning of the socioecological crisis and how to address it.
 The prevailing view focuses on ensuring that certain countries or regions have access to raw materials.
-In this context, decarbonising the economy means decoupling economic growth from the use of resources and its environmental impact.
+In this context, decarbonizing the economy means decoupling economic growth from the use of resources and its environmental impact.
 However, it is far from clear how the necessary absolute reduction could be achieved within the economic growth paradigm.

 Three important questions arise here.
 Firstly, the reductionist view that socio-ecological transformation is linked solely to the debate on energy transition must be challenged.
 Secondly, we need to question how the energy transition is being carried out, and who will bear the costs.
 Thirdly, considering the authoritarian solutions being proposed to address the global crisis, it is crucial to consider alternative scenarios.